5 portrait lighting patterns you need to know

 So, now we know why we use different lighting patterns, let’s look at the 5 portrait lighting patterns every portrait photographer should know.

 This is the starting point for great portrait photography.
-Once you know how to position the key (main) light, or your subject in relation to the key light, you can build your lighting set up from there and advance to more complicated portrait lighting.
+Once you know how to position the key light (main light), or your subject in relation to the key light, you can build your lighting set up from there and advance to more complicated portrait lighting.

 1. Flat lighting pattern

-This is the easiest portrait lighting pattern to create, because it simply requires the light to flow directly into your subject’s face without casting shadow.
+Flat light is the easiest portrait lighting pattern to create, because it simply requires the light to flow directly into your subject’s face from the front without casting shadow.

 Why use flat lighting?

-Because with flat lighting there are no shadows, it is kind on faces with lines, bumps or scars.
-So, because flat light is flattering, it’s ideally suited to headshots, especially as they’re close up.
+Because with flat lighting there are no shadows, it’s kind on faces with lines, bumps or scars.
+So, because flat light is flattering, it’s ideally suited to headshots, especially as they’re close up portraits.

 Light position for flat light